 On the planet Montresor, young Jim Hawkins has been raised on dreams of the fabled treasure planet of the pirate captain Flint.
 While working in his mother’s restaurant, Jim comes to the aid of the alien Billy Bones who crashes in his ship.
 Before he dies, Billy gives Jim a holographic recording that leads the way to the treasure planet.
 The bookish Dr Doppler charters the spaceship Legacy under Captain Amelia to set sail and find the planet.
 Jim is put to work in the galley of the cyborg Long John Silver whom he comes to regard as the father figure he never had.
 What Jim does not know is that Long John Silver is mustering the crew of alien roughnecks to mutineer and take over the ship once they find the treasure.

 Disney have never had a great relationship with science-fiction.
 The last (only?) good science-fiction films they put out were 20,000 Leagues Under the Sea (1954), The Absent-Minded Professor (1961) and Tron (1982).
 Mostly, when Disney turns to science-fiction all that emerges is juvenile comedies like Moon Pilot (1961), The Computer Wore Tennis Shoes (1969) and Escape to Witch Mountain (1975).
 Their attempts to compete in the modern blockbuster science-fiction era have been embarrassing – such as the widely pilloried The Black Hole (1979) or the once-posited science-fiction version of Snow White and the Seven Dwarfs (1937) where the dwarves would have been played by robots.
-In the early 00s, Disney started experimenting with science-fiction animation – Atlantis: The Lost Empire (2001), Lilo & Stitch (2002) and Meet the Robinsons (2007), not to mention the thoroughly bizarre talking animal/alien invasion effort Chicken Little (2005) – all of which met with mixed audience reception and box-office response.
-[So too did Treasure Planet, earning back barely a quarter of its $140 million budget].
+In the early 00s, Disney started experimenting with science-fiction animation – Atlantis: The Lost Empire (2001) and Meet the Robinsons (2007), not to mention the thoroughly bizarre talking animal/alien invasion effort Chicken Little (2005) – all of which met with mixed audience reception and box-office response, while their subsequent Strange World (2022) was the lowest grossing and worst critically received animated film ever put out by the studio.
+The only science-fiction success they had during this time was Lilo & Stitch (2002).
+So too did Treasure Planet, earning back barely a quarter of its $140 million budget.